dart-archive/www.dartlang.org/src/site/codelabs/deploy/index.markdown

   to receive requests from any network socket.
   If you don't know what specific IP to listen to, you can use 0.0.0.0.

+* A Stream provides an asynchronous sequence of data.
+Using the `listen()` method, a stream client registers a callback function that gets called when data is available.

+* HTTP requests are served over a stream.

-* The HTTP server listens for requests and uses the `VirtualDirectory` object named `staticFiles` to handle them.
+* Here, the `VirtualDirectory` object named `staticFiles` provides the callback function for the HTTP requests.

 &nbsp; {% comment %} non-breaking space required for bootstrap/markdown bogosity {% endcomment %}